coatyio/coaty-examples/remote-operations/js/README.md

 > broker](https://iot.eclipse.org/getting-started/#sandboxes).
 This implies that
 > every participant who is opening light or light control UI apps served from
 > GitHub Pages is taking part in a shared light switching experience.
 You can
-> see the current number of active Coaty agents in the footer bar of the light
+> see the current number of active Coaty light and light control agents in the
-> control UI.
+> header bar of the light control UI.

 ## Run example locally